MathNet: A Global Multimodal Benchmark for Mathematical Reasoning and Retrieval

 Abstract

 Mathematical problem solving remains a challenging test of reasoning for large language and multimodal models, yet existing benchmarks are limited in size, language coverage, and task diversity.
-We introduce MathNet, a large-scale, high-quality, multilingual, and multimodal dataset of Olympiad-level problems.
-MathNet spans 40 countries, 10 languages, and two decades of competitions, comprising 17,512 expert-authored problems with solutions across diverse domains.
-MathNet supports three tasks: (i) mathematical comprehension, (ii) mathematical retrieval, an underexplored but essential capability and (iii) Math RAG, which evaluates how retrieval-augmented generation improves problem solving.
-For retrieval, we construct 39K pairs of mathematically equivalent problems to enable equivalence-based evaluation, in addition to 70 expert-curated pairs from real competitions.
-Experimental results show that even state-of-the-art reasoning models (76.8% for GPT-5 and 46.8% for Claude 4.5 Opus) are challenged, while embedding models struggle to retrieve equivalent problems.
-Finally, we show that LLM performance in RAG-based math problem solving is highly sensitive to retrieval quality; for example, DeepSeek-V3.2-Speciale achieves gains of up to 12%, obtaining the highest scores on the benchmark.
-MathNet provides the largest high-quality Olympiad dataset and the first retrieval benchmark for problem equivalence.
-We publicly release both the dataset and benchmark at http://mathnet.netlify.app/.
+We introduce MathNet, a high-quality, large-scale, multimodal, and multilingual dataset of Olympiad-level math problems together with a benchmark for evaluating mathematical reasoning in generative models and mathematical retrieval in embedding-based systems.
+MathNet spans 47 countries, 16 languages, and two decades of competitions, comprising 30,676 expert-authored problems with solutions across diverse domains.
+In addition to the core dataset, we construct a retrieval benchmark consisting of mathematically equivalent and structurally similar problem pairs curated by human experts.
+MathNet supports three tasks: (i) mathematical problem solving, (ii) problem retrieval, and (iii) retrieval-augmented problem solving (math RAG).
+Experimental results show that even state-of-the-art reasoning models (78.4% for Gemini-3.1-Pro and 69.3% for GPT-5) remain challenged, while embedding models struggle to retrieve equivalent problems.
+We further show that RAG performance is highly sensitive to retrieval quality; for example, DeepSeek-V3.2-Speciale achieves gains of up to 12%, obtaining the highest scores on the benchmark.
+MathNet provides the largest high-quality Olympiad dataset together with the first benchmark for evaluating mathematical problem retrieval, and we publicly release both the dataset and benchmark at https://mathnet.mit.edu.